 The district of Stolipinovo in the city of Plovdiv, Bulgaria is home to the largest Roma community in Europe.
-Built in the late 1960's to 70's the area was residentaly mixed with Bulgarian from many different community.
-Since the fall of the communist regime the area has been left to fall apart and most of the non Roma population left.
-The Roma community that remained grew in numbers whist the infastructure decayed and now many of the flat and houses have no running water and elecricity for only a few hours a day.
-Despite all these hardshipos and discrimination the community is strong and holds on to many of their traditions.
+Built in the late 1960's to 70's the area was residentially mixed with Bulgarian from many different communities.
+Since the fall of the communist regime the area has been left to fall apart and most of the non-Roma population left.
+The Roma community that remained grew in numbers whist the infrastructure decayed and now many of the flat and houses have no running water and electricity for only a few hours a day.
+Despite all these hardships and discrimination, the community is strong and holds on to many of their traditions.
 It's the best way to keep it together in such circumstances.